Workflow Orchestration โ

 Error Handling & Dead Letters โ

-To ensure resilience against automation unreliability, the system handles n8n edge states procedurally:
+To ensure resilience against prototype automation unreliability, any adopted n8n workflow must handle edge states procedurally:

 - Retry Policy: Idempotent workflows (e.g., sending generic notifications or data syncing) utilize n8n's Node-level setting: